-Before doing so, you must confirm which type of foundation you have as well as its construction date in order to choose the proper insulating method, as many different options are available.
+Before doing so, we must confirm which type of foundation our client have as well as its construction date in order to choose the proper insulating method, as many different options are available.
 In any case, an expert should always be called in because the wrong choice could lead to costly foundation damages.

 Once the foundation has been fully examined and repaired (as necessary), it will be important to determine if machinery or plumbing needs to be added or relocated.

 In the majority of cases, these changes will require recalibration or excavation.
 For example, homes built before 1955, will probably need to have the main drain replaced as these used to be made of cast iron having a 60-year life expectancy.